Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Lower bound large deviations and hydrodynamic limits

 \subsubsection{Extension to later times}

-In this section, the notations are those of Proposition~\ref{prop_lower_bound}.
-We extend the result of Proposition~\ref{prop_short_time_hydro} to the whole time interval $[0,T]$ on which $\gamma^H_\cdot$ is assumed to take values in the interior of $\e$ in the sense of~\eqref{eq_gamma_H_in_interior}.
-This concludes the proof of Proposition~\ref{prop_control_proba_lower_bound}, thereby concluding the proof of lower bound large deviations as stated in Proposition~\ref{prop_lower_bound}. \begin{prop} Let $\beta>1$, $T>0$, and let $H\in\C$ be such that there is a unique solution $(\gamma^H_{t})_{t\leq T}\in E([0,T],\e)$ of the weak formulation~\eqref{eq_formulation_faible_avec_der_en_temps} of anisotropic motion by curvature with drift $H$.
+In this section, we extend the hydrodynamic limit result of Proposition~\ref{prop_short_time_hydro} to the whole time interval $[0,T]$ on which $\gamma^H_\cdot$ is assumed to take values in the interior of $\e$ in the sense of~\eqref{eq_gamma_H_in_interior}.
+This concludes the proof of Proposition~\ref{prop_control_proba_lower_bound}, which together with Lemma~\ref{lemm_getting_rid_of_tilde_Z} and Proposition~\ref{prop_lower_bound} concludes the proof of lower bound large deviations in Theorem~\ref{theo_large_dev}. \begin{prop} Let $T>0$ and assume that there is a unique solution $(\gamma^H_{t})_{t\leq T}\in E([0,T],\e)$ of the weak formulation~\eqref{eq_formulation_faible_avec_der_en_temps} of anisotropic motion by curvature with drift $H$.
 Assume that $\gamma^H_\cdot$ stays in the interior of $\e$ until time $T$ in the following sense:

 Then: